Roman numerals are represented by seven different symbols:

 How it works:

-• First, the code creates a dictionary called roman that maps Roman numerals to their corresponding values.
-For example, 'I' maps to 1, 'V' maps to 5, and so on.
+romanthat maps Roman numerals to their corresponding values.
+For example,'I'maps to 1,'V'maps to 5, and so on. - Next, the code creates a variable called

-• Then, the code loops through the string s two characters at a time.
-For each pair of characters, the code checks if the first character is less than the second character.
+stwo characters at a time.
+For each pair of characters, the code checks if the first character is less than the second character. - If the first character is less than the second character, the code subtracts the value of the first character from

 Comments